rabru/chkp_json_to_policy/README.md

 mv terraform.tfvars.example terraform.tfvars
 ```

-- Remove the checkpoint provider setup of the unused management system out of `main.tf`.´Smart1´ is enabled by default.
+- Remove the checkpoint provider setup of the unused management system out of `main.tf`. ´Smart1´ is enabled by default.

 ```
 /*